 Offer Them More Great Content

-Your site should be easy to navigate so they can find what they want easily.
+If your site is optimized with the appropriate content for SEO, it would make your website easy to navigate for users so they can find what they want easily.
 Give your readers an accessible search bar and logical menus and categories.
 Give them useful links or suggested reading to encourage them to read more.
 Help them get around your blog, and this will help your blog!
-Everyone want to be asked back for a second audition, right?
+Everyone wants to be asked back for a second audition, right?

 Make Posts Scannable